-Surfboard design is all about fluid dynamics, not color, look or style.
+Surfboard design is all about fluid dynamics; not color, look, or style.
 When you're buying a surfboard you're choosing the plank that will suit you best.
 You're interested in getting a very good surfboard for your level of experience and/or for a determined type of wave.

-The rounded pin tail, round tail, squash tail and rounded tail are very common because they hold the surfboard quite well in all-round surf conditions.
+The rounded pin tail, round tail, squash tail and rounded tail are all very common because they hold the surfboard quite well in all-round surf conditions.
 The squash tail sits in the middle term.

 Sharper edges, like the square tail, are more responsive to rad turns.
 Swallow tails help your paddling power and are easier to control in small waves.